101 Comments

 Tourist Visa extension in Peru

-How to extend your tourist visa in Peru
+How to extend your tourist stay in Peru (and who actually can)

 Tourist visa extension in Peru, May 2018 to March 2020